rust-lang/rustc-dev-guide/src/getting-started.md

 As mentioned above, Rust has strong backwards-compatibility guarantees.
 To this end, we are reluctant to make breaking changes.
-However, sometimes they are needed to correct compiler bugs (e.g. code that compiled but should not) or make progress on some features.
+However, sometimes they are needed to correct compiler bugs (e.g. code that compiles but should not) or make progress on some features.

 Depending on the scale of the breakage, there are a few different actions that